JarnoRalli/python_camera_library/README.md

 **Directories**
 * [conda_environments](./conda_environments/README.md) contains a YAML file for generating a Conda environment that can be used to execute the examples
-* [test_data](./test_data) contains test data used in the examples
+* [test_data](./test_data/README.md) contains test data used in the examples.
+You need to pull the data with `git lfs pull`

 ## Examples

+Steps before running the examples:
-Before executing the examples, create and activate a Conda virtual environment defined in `./conda_environments/3d-computer-vision.yml`. **After cloning the repo, the test data used in the examples needs to be pulled using `git pull` or `git lfs pull`.** Take a look [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) regarding how to install Git LFS.
+* After cloning the repo, pull the test data (LFS) using `git pull` or `git lfs pull`.
+  * Take a look [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) regarding how to install Git LFS.
+* Create a Conda virtual environment as per these [instructions](./conda_environments/README.md)

 ### KITTI Example